pmndrs/lamina/README.md

 `
   }

-  // Return an shader chunk with your layer's implimnetation.
+  // Return an shader chunk with your layer's implementation.
   // Parameter `e` is the result of the previous layer.
   // `sc_blend` is a blending function.
   //